Michal-Ziemba/power-platform/power-platform/guidance/coe/setup-core-components.md

 >
 > Learn more: [Power Automate performance profiles](/power-automate/limits-and-config#performance-profiles) and [Concurrency looping and pagination limits](/power-automate/limits-and-config#concurrency-looping-and-debatching-limits)

-And hence our requirements for licenses as described in our

 - Admin | Sync Template v3 (Apps)
 - Admin | Sync Template v3 (Custom Connectors)